DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Resources/description.md

     Resource instances of this resource kind.
 Each instance should contain the `id`, `text`, and `color` fields.
 If your field names differ, specify them in the [valueExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/resources/#valueExpr), [displayExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/resources/#displayExpr), and [colorExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/resources/#colorExpr) properties, respectively.

 - [fieldExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/resources/#fieldExpr)
     A data field used to assign instances of this resource kind to appointments.
-Add this field to appointment objects and set its value to resource instance `id`s.
+Add this field to appointment objects and set the field values to `id` values of resource instances.

 In this demo, the **resources** array contains three resource kinds: rooms, priorities, and owners.
 Their **fieldExpr** values are `roomId`, `priorityId`, and `ownerId`, respectively.
 Each appointment contains the same fields.
 Field values assign the appointments to different instances of these resource kinds.